orientechnologies/orientdb-docs/fiveminute/java-4.md

   }
 ```

 ### Good job!!!
-You wrote your first OrientDB Java program!
+This is your first OrientDB Java program!

-There is the full source code of the main class:
+Here is the full source code of the main class:

 ```java
 import com.orientechnologies.orient.core.db.ODatabaseSession;